ShahemNezamEddin/Dancing-together/README.md

 - __About Us Section__

-  - About Us section will allow the user to see our school goals, the benefits of the ballet, and information about our teachers and the ballet types.
+  - About Us section allows users to see:
+     - School goals.
+     - Ballet benefits.
+     - Information about our teachers.
+     - Ballet types.
-  - The user will see the value of contact Dancing together school.
-This should encourage the user to consider registering in our classes.
+  -  This should encourage the users to consider registering in our classes.

 ![About Us](https://github.com/ShahemNezamEddin/Dancing-together/blob/main/assets/images/about-us-readme-1.PNG)
 ![About Us](https://github.com/ShahemNezamEddin/Dancing-together/blob/main/assets/images/about-us-readme-2.PNG)